 To resolve aggression issues between your own dogs, you’ll want to identify not only the immediate trigger for the aggression – fighting over a meaty bone, for example – but also everything in your dog’s life that may be stressful to him.
 The more stressors you can remove from his world, the less likely it is that he will use his teeth – the canine equivalent of pulling out a .38 revolver.

 Common Stressors for Dogs

-Stressors can happen anytime and be anywhere.
-Remember that it’s the sum total of a dog’s stressors that push him over his bite threshold, so the more of these you can identify and get rid of, the more you’ll ease tensions between your canine family members.
+Stress in dogs can happen anytime and be anywhere.
+Remember that it’s the sum total of a dog’s stress that push him over his bite threshold, so the more of these you can identify and get rid of, the more you’ll ease tensions between your canine family members.

 When I sit down with a client for an interdog aggression consult we create a list of all the stressors we can think of for the dog or dogs in question.

 After identifying stressors, we discuss possible strategies, assigning one or more strategies to each of the listed stressors.
 These strategies are: